jfhbrook/notion-tools/README.md

 <https://github.com/kris-hansen/notion-cli>, though it shares no meaningful
 code with it.

-My goals are a little different than those of either `notion-py`.
+My goals are a little different than those of `notion-py`.
 Rather than offering a comprehensive client interface, I want practical tools, command line and otherwise, that I can use for interacting with Notion outside of the web UI.
 Other use cases, such as rendering pages, are strictly secondary.
 Some